 - Masked Login.
 The login URL for all WordPress sites is the same, e.g, mydomain.com/wp-login.php.
 Hackers use this URL as a starting point for a brute force attack.
 Of course, you’ll need https and a hacker-resistant password, but as an option to the standard login URL, we’ll create any mask for you, for example, mydomain.com/toughbeans.
 A masked login halts the bad guys in their tracks.
 Yeah, tough beans, bad guys!

-.htaccess For Your Business
+.htaccess For Your Business – Super Special Protection

 .htaccess is one of the best ways to lock out hackers, bots, and the rest of the bad guys.
 We can take .htaccess one step further by making it totally impossible for them to get in.
 Here’s how: If you have a business account with your ISP (e.g., Comcast, Verizon, AT&T, etc.), chances are you also have a static IP address.
 We will insert your static IP in the .htaccess file along with code that prevents all other IPs from getting in, or shutting you down.
 The good news: Anyone or anything attempting a brute force attack will be locked out before they even get to the front door of your site.
-The not-so-good news: If your IP isn’t listed in the .htaccess file, you’ll be locked out too.
+Now the caveat: If your IP isn’t listed in the .htaccess file, you’ll be locked out too.
 In short, this solution isn’t for everyone.
 But, if you know that you’ll be using specific computers linked to your static IP to update your site, or if you want us to update your site for you exclusively, talk to us about it, and we’ll set up .htaccess for your business.